 You need the following SO files for an Android build in Unity:

 Use a set of these SO files each for the Arm64-v8a, Armeabi-v7a, and x86 CPU architectures.

-If you are looking to transfer to an older Unity Version, like from Unity 2019 to Unity 2018, make sure you reset the packages to avoid library corruption.
+If you are looking to transfer to an older Unity version, such as from Unity 2019 to Unity 2018, make sure that you reset the packages to avoid library corruption.
 Reset the packages by going to Help > Reset Packages by Default.